 - a potentially hazardous atmosphere

-- inwardly converging walls within the space or a floor the slopes downward, tapering to a small cross-section
+- spaces with inwardly converging walls within the space or a floor that slopes downward, tapering to a small cross-section

 - contains any other serious safety or health hazard

-Once a confined space has been identified as having any one of the above four potential hazards, an employer should identify it as such via either signs or another effective means of communication.
-Any time an employer has workers that will be entering confined spaces, there needs to be a written program developed that outlines and instructs on the proper procedures for working around these spaces.
+Once a confined space has been identified as having any one of the above four potential hazards, an employer should identify it as such via either safety signs or another effective means of communication.
+Any time an employer has workers that will be entering confined spaces, there needs to be a written program developed that outlines and instructs on the proper safety procedures for working around and occupancy of these confined spaces.

 One such important procedure is drafting the actual permit for the permit required confined space.
 This is called the entry permit and is defined by OSHA as: